-- They are not officially of the current release. - They likely will not be officially be part of the next release: - The functions might not make use of ANY-INTEGER and ANY-NUMERICAL - Name might change. - Signature might change. - Functionality might change. - pgTap tests might be missing. - Might need c/c++ coding. - May lack documentation. - Documentation if any might need to be rewritten. - Documentation examples might need to be automatically generated. - Might need a lot of feedback from the comunity. - Might depend on a proposed function of pgRouting - Might depend on a deprecated function of pgRouting - pgr_extractVertices Experimental Extracts vertices information based on the source and target. - Supported versions: Latest (3.2) 3.1 3.0 - Unsupported versions: 2.6 2.5 2.4 2.3 2.2 2.1 2.0 pgr_createTopology pgr_createTopology - Builds a network topology based on the geometry information.
+- They are not officially in the current release. - They will likely officially be part of the next mayor release: - The functions make use of ANY-INTEGER and ANY-NUMERICAL - Name might not change.
+(But still can) - Signature might not change.
+(But still can) - Functionality might not change.
+(But still can) - pgTap tests have being done.
+But might need more. - Documentation might need refinement. - pgr_extractVertices Proposed Extracts vertices information based on the source and target. - Supported versions: Latest (3.3) 3.2 3.1 3.0 - Unsupported versions: 2.6 2.5 2.4 2.3 2.2 2.1 2.0 pgr_createTopology

+$pgr_createTopology$ - Builds a network topology based on the geometry information.